Idaho spring landscape with blooming flowers - spring pest prevention guide

 Pro Tip

+Prevention is always more economical than reaction.
 Most homeowners who start quarterly service in spring save money compared to dealing with pest emergencies throughout the year.
-Prevention is always more economical than reaction.

 Consider the economics of spring pest prevention:

-• Quarterly protection: $49 to start, then $119 per quarter = $406/year for complete peace of mind
+• Quarterly protection: $49 to start, then $119 per quarter = $406/year for complete protection

 • Emergency treatment: Single infestations typically cost $200-$400 each